Continuous Combinatorics of Abelian Group Actions: Negative conditions for graph homomorphisms

-\begin{proof} Note that $\Gamma$ is chromatically $3$-colorable iff there is a graph homomorphism from $\Gamma$ to $K_3$.
-If $\Gamma$ is chromatically $3$-colorable, then any continuous graph homomorphism from $\fzs$ to $\Gamma$ would immediately give a continuous graph homomorphism from $\fzs$ to $K_3$, a contradiction to Example~\ref{ex:Kthree}.
+\begin{proof} The first statement follows immediately from Example~\ref{ex:Kthree}.
+Namely, note that $\Gamma$ is properly $3$-colorable if and only if there is a graph homomorphism from $\Gamma$ to $K_3$.
+If $\Gamma$ is properly $3$-colorable, then any continuous graph homomorphism from $\fzs$ to $\Gamma$ would immediately give a continuous graph homomorphism from $\fzs$ to $K_3$, a contradiction to Example~\ref{ex:Kthree}.
 Suppose now $\Gamma$ has no non-trivial $4$-cycles.
-Fix an arbitrary direction on the graph $\Gamma$.
+Fix an arbitrary direction for each edge in the graph $\Gamma$.
 Let $p>1$ be odd, and let $\gamma$ be any $p$-cycle in $\Gamma$, say beginning and ending at $v$.
 There must be some edge in $\Gamma$ which occurs in $\gamma$ an odd number of times, as otherwise the total length of $\gamma$, which is $p$, would be even.
 Say the edge $e_0=(u,v)$ occurs an odd number of times in $\gamma$.
-Let $w \colon E(\Gamma)\to \Z$ be the wighting function where $w(u,v)=1$ (so $w(v,u)=-1$) and $w(e)=0$ for all other edges $e$ of $\Gamma$.
-Clearly $w(\sigma) \neq 0$, as $e_0$ is traversed an odd number of times in $\sigma$.
-Also, $|w(\sigma)| <p$ as $\sigma$ contains an edge $e$ with $w(\sigma)=0$ (unless $\sigma$ is a repetition of a constant trivial two-cycle, in which case this is also clear).
-So, $w(\sigma)$ is not divisible by $p$.
+Let $w \colon \tilde{E}(\Gamma)\to \Z$ be the weighting function where $w(u,v)=1$ (so $w(v,u)=-1$) and $w(e)=0$ for all other edges $e$ of $\Gamma$.
+Clearly $w(\gamma) \neq 0$, as $e_0$ is traversed an odd number of times by $\gamma$.
+Also, $|w(\gamma)| <p$ as $\gamma$ contains an edge $e$ with $w(e)=0$ (since $p$ is odd, $\gamma$ must at some point use an edge other than $e_0$).
+So, $w(\gamma)$ is not divisible by $p$.
 As there are no non-trivial $4$-cycles in $\Gamma$, the hypotheses of Theorem~\ref{thm:negweight} are satisfied. \end{proof}

-The simple conditions of Theorem~\ref{thm:simpleneg} suffice to rule out the existence of continuous graph homonorphisms from $\fzs$ to $\Gamma$ for many graphs $\Gamma$.
+The simple conditions of Theorem~\ref{thm:simpleneg} suffice to rule out the existence of continuous graph homomorphisms from $\fzs$ to $\Gamma$ for many graphs $\Gamma$.
 For example, the next example considers the {\em Petersen} graph from graph theory.